-- Health information about you is stored in physical and electronic files.
+- Health information about you is stored in physical and electronic files called Medical Records.

 - These records are used by health professionals to guide them in making decisions about treatment/s offered to you.

 - Your past medical history is vital to this decision making process and health providers may need to disclose your medical information to other health providers to ensure continuity of your health care.
 We will only do so in accordance with the APPs.

 Repromed has strict policies with respect to who has access to your medical records.

 Use and Disclosure of Your Personal Information

 - We will only use or disclose your health information for the purpose you have provided it for (such as providing you with health care), or for other directly related purposes for which you would reasonably expect Repromed to use or disclose the information.
 This may include sharing your health information with our IVF doctors and service providers such as pathology and ultrasound.

 - We will not use or disclose your health information for any other purpose unless you have consented, or one of the exceptions under the APPs applies.
 In accordance with these exceptions, we may use or disclose your health information in the following circumstances:

 - In an attempt to improve patient care and safety your medical record may be inspected for clinical audit by external bodies such as the Reproductive Technologies Accreditation Committee (RTAC) and the National Association of Testing Authorities (NATA).